gingergeek8192/ElectronSolverr/README.md

 Copyright (c) 2026 gingergeek8192

 A Cloudflare challenge solver module for Electron apps.
 Spins up a local Express server on port `8191` that accepts FlareSolverr-compatible requests and solves Cloudflare challenges using an Electron `BrowserWindow`.
 Built for use with Jackett, but may be useful for any app that supports FlareSolverr — note that the HTML response body is not returned on the first solve, which may limit compatibility with some clients.
+To resolve this issue, read below [ HTML Response Body ]

 ## Usage